 Set Composition

 Now that you have the features out of the way, you need to compose your set of irons.
 Most manufacturers offer sets with a 4-iron through to a pitching wedge.
-If you are like me, you may want a 3-iron, which means you will need to source it separately.
+If you are like me, you may want a 3-iron, meaning you must source it separately.

 However, golfers who struggle to launch their long irons should consider substituting the 4-iron for a hybrid.
 You may even feel comfortable leaving out a 5-iron for a 5-hybrid.
 I believe that a 5-iron is worth carrying as it gives you a lower launching club compared to hybrids, which helps on a windy day.

-Unless you are a beginner, you should carry a 6, 7, 8, or 9-iron.
+You should carry a 6, 7, 8, or 9-iron unless you are a beginner.
 Then, your final decision comes down to wedges.
-A pitching wedge is essential, and I recommend that mid and high handicappers use a sand wedge.
-This makes chipping easier compared to the stronger lofted gap wedge sold in some sets.
+A pitching wedge is essential, and I recommend that mid and high-handicappers use a sand wedge.
+This makes chipping easier than the stronger lofted gap wedge sold in some sets.

 Does Taylormade Manufacture Good Irons?